 - In Juniel's "Pretty Boy" music video, we see her briefly daydream about marrying the cute guy she spots at the coffee shop.

 - In Allegro, the Greek Chorus interrupts the awkward hoofing of a college dance to introduce a fantastic Dream Ballet which shows how the students feel they are dancing; this eventually ends and the dance continues as before.
-In a later montage sequence, the professor's voice droning through their lectures fade away as Joe sees Jenny dancing through his imagination; Joe's buddy Charlie gets his own Imagine Spot showing two girls starting to strip as a professor reads from The Eve of St. Agnes.
+In a later montage sequence, the professor's voice droning through their lectures fade away as Joe sees Jenny dancing through his imagination; Joe's buddy Charlie gets his own showing two girls starting to strip as a professor reads an undressing scene from The Eve of St. Agnes.

 - A very heartwarming moment in Kingdom Hearts II is when Sora imagines himself dancing with Kairi in Halloween Town.
 This fantasy sequence is, also, the only time (in canon) we get to see Sora in his actual outfit here, as Halloween Town is a Fisher Kingdom, and Sora wears a vampire-like outfit here, complete with Cute Little Fangs and an eyepatch.